Nothingiseverlast/github_demo_repo/README.md

-# github_demo_repo
+# ReadMe
-This is the repo for learning how to use Github
+This is the public repository to build the visualization code for LAMMPS trajectory.
-The first README file I made! (for commit)